azam-12/devTinder/homework.md

 - Set the expiry of JWT token and cookies for 7 days
 - Create user Schema Method to getJWT()
 - Create UserSchema method to comparePassword(passwordInputByUser)

+Episode -11
+- Explore Tinder APIs
+- Create a list of all APIs you can think of in Dev Tinder
+- Group multiple routes under respective routers
+- Read documentation for express.router
+- Create routes folder for managing auth, profile, request routers
+- Create authRouter, profileRouter, requestRouter
+- Import these routers in app.js